Get insider access

 If you get the 250-ohm pair, you'll want to consider adding on an amp to get the most out of these headphones, but you can also purchase them with a lower impedance of 32 or 80 ohms if you want to connect them directly to recording devices like a laptop.
 Unfortunately, they're prone to audio bleed at high volumes, which can leak into your recording.
 If that's an issue, you'll want to check out the Audio-Technica ATH-M50x instead.
 They bleed less audio at high volumes, and their treble response is flatter and less bright.
 However, their passive soundstage is less immersive.

 The best mid-range headphones for recording that we've tested are the Sony MDR-7506.
-These over-ears don't passively block out ambient sound as effectively as Beyerdynamic's models, which might be an issue if you want to reduce distractions to focus on your recording.
+These over-ears don't passively block out ambient sound as effectively as the Beyerdynamic models, which might be an issue if you want to reduce distractions to focus on your recording.
 However, they leak less audio than the previous pick, which is important to reduce the risk of audio bleed ruining your take.
 Their well-balanced sound profile makes voices sound clear and detailed, with a bit of extra brightness that can help make imperfections in the track easier to spot.

 A 1/8" to 1/4" adapter is included in the box, making it easy to connect them to your audio equipment, and their spiral cable design can help prevent tangles if you tend to move the mic around.
 They're decently comfortable, so a couple of hours of recording won't cause much fatigue, but they aren't as well-built as the pricier options listed here.
 They aren't very well padded, and the plastic frame tends to creak when you put the headphones on, which can be annoying.
-If you want the reliability of removable cables or prefer more space and a bit more padding for your ears in the ear cups, consider the Audio-Technica ATH-M40X.
+If you want the reliability of removable cables or prefer more space and a bit more padding for your ears in the ear cups, consider the Audio-Technica ATH-M40x.
 However, if you're mixing, they're less accurate in the bass range than the Sony cans.

 If you're looking for inexpensive podcast headphones, the Audio-Technica ATH-M20x are a good option.
 Their build quality is a step down from the previous pick since the metal reinforcing the frame is thinner, and the design feels plasticky overall.
 Still, they offer a very accurate mid-range response that ensures voices sound clear and detailed.
 They have a decently comfortable, fairly breathable fit for long recording sessions.
 While they leak more audio than the Sony MDR-7506, it still isn't much, so audio bleed isn't a huge issue.